Do Go On - 425 - The WWI Christmas Truce

 It didn't happen along the whole front line.

-It was very much in certain spots,
+It was very much in certain spots

-a series of unofficial ceasefires all happened, you know, organically.
+a series of unofficial ceasefires

-So you really, you just got lucky and whereabouts you were.
+So you really, you just got lucky

-Because in some parts Germans put up the trees and they got shot.
+Germans put up the trees

 Yes.

-No, the little, because he's one of them picturing with the small trees, right?
+with the small trees, right?

-I'm genuinely picturing like a full-size Christmas tree,
+I'm genuinely picturing

-but just shrunk down.
+but just like shrunk it out.

-It's like this big, but it smells like pine.
+but it smells like pine.

 And it's just, it kind of like they're moving it.

-Oh man, it's so delightful in my brain.
+Oh, man, it's so delightful in my brain.

 My big, big brain.

-In one spot at least, one of the German soldiers
+In one spot at least, one of the German soldiers held up his Christmas tree to start a truce.

 And one of the English officers ordered all his men to open fire on the tree.

-So in that spot the truce ended very quickly.
+So in that spot, the truce ended very quickly.

-But it was a lot lost lot lot lot lost
+But it was a lot lost, lot, lot, lot lost.

-But it was a lot, lot less than the days before.
+but it was a lot, lot less than the days before.

 I think I got away with that.